 Note: More people will be added to the Code of Conduct team in the coming weeks.

-Our Code of Conduct Officer serves as the point-of-contact for communications and follow-up, working with the other members of the Code of Conduct team, to reach resolution of an incident.
-In addition, the officer may also consult with members of Access Now’s management team if that is necessary for resolution.
+Our Code of Conduct Coordinator serves as the point-of-contact for communications and follow-up, working with the other members of the Code of Conduct team, to reach resolution of an incident.
+In addition, the Coordinator may also consult with members of Access Now’s management team if that is necessary for resolution.
 If anyone responding to an incident is involved in the incident of abuse or harassment — or we identify any other conflict of interest — that team member will be recused from handling the incident.

 At times, the Code of Conduct team may consult with our trusted support network of survivors and experts on how best to handle and resolve difficult cases.
 In such an instance, we will only share information that is necessary for appropriate guidance, and strictly uphold the confidentiality of the reporting individual and survivor(s), and the privacy of the individuals involved.

 For the purpose of protecting survivors of harassment, Access Now will not name survivors without their affirmative consent.

 During and after the report handling process, Access Now and those involved will protect the confidentiality of the information we receive, the privacy of the individuals involved, and the wishes of the reporting individual insofar as is legally possible, and as is compatible with the safe implementation of the chosen remedy and protection of the community.